vmelan/DRLND-udacity/p2_continuous_control/README.md

 ## Files
 - `Navigation.ipynb`: Notebook used to control and train the agent
 - `ddpg_agent.py`: Create an Agent class that interacts with and learns from the environment
-- `model.py`: Actor and Critic classes used to map state to action values
+- `model.py`: Actor and Critic classes
 - `config.json`: Configuration file to store variables and paths
 - `utils.py`: Helper functions
 - `report.pdf`: Technical report